XIM-GSAPP/XIM-GSAPP-Fa20/src/projects/Fall_2020/Universial NYC.md

 1. How do you recommend the results of your model be used?
 Who should learn from this?
 1. If we are treating this as a proof-of-concept to illustrate the viability of this type of computational approach to the city, what are the next steps for implementation?
 1. Your project evaluation relative to the anti-bias rubric we developed.
 These include identifying limitations, what this does and does not do or include.
+2. Refering to the outcome of 'X minute public spaces' analysis, design more public spaces not only near buildings but also in the buildings

 ### Overall format and flow of text: